cadolphs/aoc_2022/docs/day06.md

 `One` variant (`abb` means now `b` is the only single unique character).
 Or the next character is different from the most recent character but matches the second-to-last character, as in `aba`.
 Then we move to the state where we've got two unique characters but now in different order, `ba`.

+Okay, so that all works.
+But of course now they throw us a wrench in part 2 where we have to do 14 distinct characters.
+A manually written state machine doesn't quite work there any more.
+Instead we'll need to use a _collection_ to keep track of what we've seen so far.
+Now, naively we can just look at the string in overlapping windows of length 14 and check if there's 14 unique characters.
+But there should be a better way.
+This now reminds me of the _scanline_ algorithm for word search.
+Here's how it works:

+1. We keep track of the (potential) start position in `start`.
+2. We have the search position in `head`.
+3. We maintain a queue (or dequeue?) of the letters between `start` and `head`.
+4. When we advance `head`, we compare the new character against the collection of letters between `start` and `head`.
+5. If the new letter wasn't seen before, we keep going until we hit 14 letters.
+6. Otherwise, if it _was_ seen before, we need to advance `start` all the way to after the _last_ occurrence (most recent) of that letter.

+Well.
+Turns out the `head` isn't even needed because that's implied in `letters.len()`.
+Then it was just about using the unit tests to avoid off-by-one errors and to implement this algorithm.
+The nice thing is that we can then also get rid of all the `enum` and `struct` stuff, because we can just reuse the algo from part 2 for part 1 as long as the "number of uniques" is kept as a variable.
+Yay!